 For example, there can be a variable called

 So how do we create these boxes or variables in Java to store data?

-Before learning that we need to learn the concept of type in Java.
-Each variable has its own type that restrict it to store a specific kind of data.
+Before learning how to create variables, we need to learn the concept of type in Java.
+Type in Java describes what is being stored in the box.
+If you have an integer box, it will only contain integers, not sentences or symbols.
+Each variable has its own type that restricts it to store a specific kind of data.

 For example, the variable called